 Using Synopsys GitHub Action for Coverity Cloud Deployment with Thin Client

-Synopsys GitHub Action only supports the Kubernetes-based Coverity cloud deployment model, which uses a small footprint thin client to capture the source code and submit an analysis job running on the server.
-This removes the need for a multi-gigabyte software installation in your GitHub Runner.
+Synopsys GitHub Action only supports the Kubernetes-based Coverity cloud deployment model.

 On push events, a full Coverity scan will be run and results are committed to the Coverity Connect database.